A True Friend

 I would have loved to go on and on about the other ways Mwakima has helped me, financially and morally, but I beg to stop there in the interest of time.
 All I can now say is that for me, David Mwakima is the kind of friend the Bible says sticks closer than a brother.
 And my dear reader, I would advise you never to look down on young people because you never know: they could end up helping you a lot the way Mwakima has done to me.
 That's all I am saying.

 RECOMMENDATION: If you've enjoyed this story of mine on a true friend, you might also enjoy another one I wrote sometimes back on "A Model of Servant Leadership".
 Just click on that link in blue to dive straight into the story.

 Sharing is CaringLike this story?
 Then share it on:

 Finding The Right Path

-Have you ever heard of a creature that has completely lost its sense of direction in life?
+Have you ever seen a creature that has completely lost its sense of direction in life?
 A good example is a cock that has just been beheaded and escaped from its captor's hands.
 An even better example is me after I dropped out of the university at JKUAT in 2009.

 As I have said again and again in this blog, I went astray during my time at JKUAT where I was pursuing a BSc. degree in Electronics & Computer Engineering.
 That I went astray is not something I am ashamed to admit because even King David, one of my heroes in the Bible, also says in Psalms 119:66-71 that he went astray.
 And like David, my going astray has helped me to walk in obedience to God's Word, though I am still struggling in some areas I wish not to mention here.